Roundworms in dogs: A comprehensive guide

 Introduction

-Roundworms are one of the most common parasites that can affect the health of dogs.
-This comprehensive guide is designed to help dog owners identify, treat and prevent roundworms in their animals.
+Roundworms are among the most common parasites that can affect the health of dogs.
+This comprehensive guide aims to help dog owners identify, treat, and prevent roundworms in their animals.

 What are roundworms?

-Roundworms are a type of parasite that lives primarily in the intestines of dogs.
-They belong to the roundworm family and the most common roundworm in dogs is Toxocara canis.
+Roundworms are a type of parasite that primarily live in the intestines of dogs.
+They belong to the family of nematodes, and the most common roundworm in dogs is Toxocara canis.
 Adult worms can grow up to 18 cm long and resemble spaghetti in shape.

 Danger and spread

-The danger of roundworms should not be underestimated.
-Not only can they affect dogs, but they can also be transmitted to humans.
+The danger posed by roundworms should not be underestimated.
+They can infest not only dogs but also be transmitted to humans.
 In Germany, roundworms are the most common internal parasites in dogs.
 Puppies and young dogs are particularly at risk because their immune systems are not yet fully developed.

-Symptoms of roundworm infestation can vary depending on the severity of the infestation and the age of the dog.
+The symptoms of a roundworm infestation can vary depending on the severity of the infestation and the dog's age.
 Common symptoms include:

 • Diarrhea